nikiimisal/Terraform--Some-examples-of-Scripting/README.md

 Terraform Backend is the place where the Terraform state file is stored and managed (local, S3, etc.).

-i.  local backend
+i.  local backend<br>
     Local backend stores the Terraform state file on your local machine (your laptop or system).

 ii.
-Remote backend
+Remote backend <br>
     Remote backend stores the Terraform state file on remote storage like S3, Terraform Cloud, or any shared location for team use.
 <br>
 <br>

-● Using source-code tools like GitHub can create issues such as , -- file corruption
+● Using source-code tools like GitHub can create issues such as ,<br>
+  -- file corruption<br>
-  -- lack of collaboration
+  -- lack of collaboration<br>
-  -- data loss
+  -- data loss<br>
   -- inconsistency.

-● To solve these problems, Terraform provides a feature called `Terraform Backend`.
+● To solve these problems, Terraform provides a feature called `Terraform Backend`.<br>
-● Backends offer a feature called `state locking`, this functionality avalible on `local backend`.
+● Backends offer a feature called `state locking`, this functionality avalible on `local backend`.<br>
-● Because of this, we should never store Terraform state files in source-code managnment such as GitHub or GitLab.
+● Because of this, we should never store Terraform state files in source-code managnment such as GitHub or GitLab.<br>
-● Instead, we store `state files` on platforms that support `remote backends`.
+● Instead, we store `state files` on platforms that support `remote backends`.<br>
-● `Remote backends` are platforms that can store and manage Terraform state files remotely.
+● `Remote backends` are platforms that can store and manage Terraform state files remotely.<br>
-● Examples of remote backends include Amazon S3, Terraform Cloud, and HashiCorp Consul.
+● Examples of remote backends include Amazon S3, Terraform Cloud, and HashiCorp Consul.<br>

 >Now we will look at an example using the S3 platform, and we will also see how conflicts occur in both the `local backend` and the `remote backend`.

-ex.
+Ex.
 So how does `state locking` work in the `local backend` ..!<br>
       I can share some screenshots—when you run terraform apply at the same time, it will give an error.